|Learn how to prepare an effective social marketing effort by enlisting the help of those to whom you're marketing.|

 There are essentially two ways to conduct an ethnographic study:

 - Non-participant observer.
 The image many people have of an anthropologist is that of a non-participant observer.
-He doesn't join in any way in the life of the group he's observing, but simply watches and listens, taking notes, pictures, and/or videotape or speaking his impressions into a tape recorder.
+He doesn't join in any way in the life of the group he's observing, but simply watches and listens, taking notes, pictures, and/or videotape or speaking his impressions into a audio recorder.
 He may do this for months, or even years, trying to fit together the pieces of the culture to create a complete image of its functioning.

 - Participant observer.
 A participant observer is just that.
 She participates in the culture she's observing, becoming part of it to the extent possible.
 She doesn't just watch, but asks questions, joins in ceremonies, and often becomes a true member of the group.
-She still takes notes and uses a tape recorder or video camera, but her presence is much more purposeful, and her interactions with group members more natural.
+She still takes notes and uses a audio recorder or video camera, but her presence is much more purposeful, and her interactions with group members more natural.

 One of the first - and perhaps one of the most famous - participant observers was the anthropologist Margaret Mead.
 In doing the research for her book Coming of Age in Samoa, she became part of Samoan culture to the point that she married a Samoan man (and left him at the end of her stay).
 She was roundly criticized for this at the time, and anthropologists still debate both the accuracy of observations and the effect on the culture of participant observers.